totaking/Docs-1/en-us/Introduction/[English]-PlatON_overall_solution.md

-Layer2 extends complex computing to off-chain and implements private computing protocols through off-chain secure multiparty computing.
+Layer2 extends complex computing to off-chain and implements Privacy-Preserving Computing protocols through off-chain Secure Multi-Party Computation.

-- Cryptographic algorithm: Verifiable Computing (VC) algorithm can implement non-interactive proof of off-chain computing capacity expansion scheme.
-Secure Multiparty Computing (MPC) combines secret sharing (SS) and homomorphic encryption (HE) to implement a privacy computing protocol.
+- Cryptographic algorithm: Verifiable Computation (VC) algorithm can implement non-interactive proof of off-chain computing capacity expansion scheme.
+Secure Multi-Party Computation (MPC) combines secret sharing (SS) and homomorphic encryption (HE) to implement a privacy computing protocol.

 - MPC virtual machine: The privacy contract is compiled into LLVM IR by the LLVM compiler.
 The MPC VM is implemented based on the LLVM JIT and can execute LLVM IR code.
 The MPC VM has built-in privacy computing protocols such as MPC, SS, and HE to reduce the LLVM IR after the privacy contract is compiled.
 Code size.